benisai/Openwalla/README.md

 7. To Stop the project, run `./manage-server.sh force_kill_all`

-8. To Restart the project, run `./manage-server.sh restart`
+8. To Restart the project, run `./manage-server.sh force_kill_all` and run `./manage-server.sh start`
 ---

 ## Screenshots